arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-ble-device-to-device/rp2040-ble-device-to-device.md

 ## Introduction

 In this tutorial, we will learn how to turn on the blue pixel onboard the Arduino® Nano RP2040 Connect board, from another board.
-For this, we will need two BLE compatible boards, such as the Nano RP2040 Connect board, where we will use the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoLSM6DS3) library to make the connection.
+For this, we will need two Bluetooth® Low Energy compatible boards, such as the Nano RP2040 Connect board, where we will use the [ArduinoBLE](https://www.arduino.cc/en/Reference/ArduinoLSM6DS3) library to make the connection.

 >**Note:** if you need help setting up your environment to use your Arduino Nano RP2040 board, please refer to [this installation guide](/software/ide-v1/installing-mbed-os-nano-boards).